Calder Park Raceway: Guns N' Roses concert

 On 1 February 1993, Guns N' Roses performed at Calder Park as part of the Use Your Illusion Tour.
 The concert was fraught with controversy, including reports that security staff had prohibited patrons from bringing their own food, drinks and sunscreen into the venue; this most seriously affected a diabetic teenage girl, whose medication and carefully portioned food were confiscated.
 The weather was very hot on that day, reportedly 42 C, and many concertgoers went to the venue on special shuttle buses.
 The buses left the venue shortly after Guns N' Roses performed their final song, leaving many concertgoers stranded.
 There are reports that they walked all the way down the Calder Highway back to Melbourne, looting a 7-Eleven on the highway for food.
 An inquiry into the conditions was held, with the findings published by Ombudsman Victoria in May 1993.
 To this day, this was the last ever concert to be performed at Calder Park.

 Australian Grand Prix

 Calder Park held the Australian Grand Prix each year from 1980 until 1984, after which the race became a round of the Formula One World Championship and was held at the Adelaide Street Circuit.
 In 1980, the race was open to cars from Formula One, Formula 5000 and Formula Pacific.
-For 1981–1984 the race was restricted to Formula Pacifics.
+For 1981–1984 the race was restricted to Formula Pacific / Formula Mondial cars.